Wu Ma: 1990s

 Wu continued his working relationship with Hark, and appeared in Once Upon a Time in China (1991) and The Swordsman (1991).
 The early 1990s were an especially prolific period in Wu's career – with Wu appearing in over 14 movies during one year.
 As the Hong Kong film industry began to slump, Wu's career also slowed considerably.
 After appearing in High Risk (1995), many of his appearances were either in low-budget movies or in television series.

 Personal life

 Wu Ma had a relationship with actress Agassi Wang (王玉環) from the mid-1980s to early 1990s.

 In 1995, Wu went to Shenzhen to film and met a real estate agent Ma Yan (馬艷), who was 23 years younger than him.
 After their marriage, she became his agent.
 They have one daughter.

 Death

-Wu was diagnosed with lung cancer and it was announced that the disease started to spread ten months ago.
+Wu was diagnosed with lung cancer and it was announced that the disease started to spread in 2013.
 His wife stated that "He had enjoyed every precious minute with his family, which explained that he had casually walked his path with pride and dignity."
 He died peacefully at his home in Hong Kong on 4 February 2014 at the age of 71.